adopted-ember-addons/ember-light-table/README.md

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v3.12 or above
+* Ember.js v3.13 or above
 * Ember CLI v2.13 or above
+* Embroider safe and optimized
 * Node.js v10 or above